Blog

 Essential Features of Multichannel Order Management Software

-Native Integrations With E-commerce Platforms and Marketplaces
+Native Integrations With E-Commerce Platforms and Marketplaces

 A "native integration" is a built-in connection that doesn't require third-party middleware or custom development.
-You want your OMS to plug directly into Amazon, Shopify, eBay, Walmart, WooCommerce, BigCommerce, and wherever else you sell.
+You want your OMS to plug directly into Amazon, Shopify, eBay, Walmart, WooCommerce, BigCommerce, TikTok Shop, and wherever else you sell.

 Real-Time Inventory Updates Across Every Channel